odoo/documentation/discuss/email_servers.rst

 Create a catchall address
 -------------------------
+When a contact replies to an email sent from Odoo, the *reply-to* address is a generic address used to route the reply to the right discussion thread in Odoo (opportunity, order, task, etc.) and to the inbox of all its followers.
+By default this address is "catchall@" but it can be changed.

 Create a catchall address in your email server settings.
 We advise you to use "catchall@" so that everything works out straight away.
 If you want to use another alias, you have extra steps in Odoo: